 Citrus greening.
 Citrus greening disease attacks orange trees, causing green, inedible fruit, and is spread by the Asian citrus psyllid.
 It is spreading widely in Florida as well as in Texas and even California and research into controlling it is in high gear.
 Essentially, you have to find or create trees immune to the disease, and that is what has been done at the University of Florida.
-Researchers report having bred a “mother tree” with greening resistance, and look forward to being able to provide replacement trees that are more or less immune.
-This is, of course, a long term and expensive solution, but at least some approach has been “fruitful.”
+Researchers report having herpes simplex I symptoms a long term and expensive solution, but at least some approach has been “fruitful.”

 CRISPR.
 The gene editing technology CRISPR came into its own in 2016.
 This technique allows scientists to edit genes without inserting foreign material, using the Cas9 enzyme.
 Scientists Jennifer Doudna at UC Berkeley and Emmanuelle Charpentier of Umeå University in Sweden found that they could exploit the Cas9 protein by feeding it a pattern of RNA.
 The Cas9 would then seek out this pattern and snip out that pattern in any genome it was presented with.
 Related work showing that this could be done in mice was published about the same time by Feng Zhang of the Broad Institute.
 You can read a very good explanation of CRISPR/Cas9 by Brad Plumer and Javier Zarracina here.
 This simple, and relatively cheap technique can be used to create new foods, treat diseases.
 This follow-on article suggests some of the further advances that CRISPR might be used for, including cancer and Alzheimer’s treatments.
 If you suffer of any health issues such as anxiety or depression you can find kratom powder for sale online wich is a natural drug that van help you.